Sione Teuhema: BC Lions

 On February 28, 2022, Teuhema signed with the BC Lions.
 He made the team's active roster following training camp and played in his first CFL game on June 16, 2022, against the Edmonton Elks, where he had four defensive tackles and three sacks.
 He finished the 2022 season having played in 14 regular season games, starting in four, where he had 23 defensive tackles, four special teams tackles, and eight sacks.

 In 2023, Teuhema became a regular starter, playing and starting in 17 regular season games where he had 37 defensive tackles, seven sacks, and two fumble recoveries.

 On December 10, 2024, Teuhema was suspended for two games by the CFL violating its joint drug policy with the Canadian Football League Players' Association, after he tested positive for the banned substance Amphetamine.

 On June 6, 2025, Teuhema was again suspended by the CFL.
 On June 19, 2025, Teuhema's suspension was lifted and he rejoined the active roster.

-On August 28, 2025, Teuhema was placed on the Lions' 6-game injured list, where he spent the remainder of the 2025 CFL regular season.
+On August 28, 2025, Teuhema was placed on the Lions' 6-game injured list, where he spent the remainder of the 2025 CFL season.

+On January 2, 2026, Teuhema re-signed with the Lions, on a one-year contract extension.
+On June 22, Teuhema was released by the Lions.

+Ottawa Redblacks

+On August 11, 2026, Teuhama signed with the Ottawa Redblacks.